adriandarian/spectra/website/examples/cicd.md

 # CI/CD Integration

-Integrate md2jira into your continuous integration and deployment pipelines.
+Integrate spectra into your continuous integration and deployment pipelines.

 ## GitHub Actions